 Just like with coffee, dev teams can make the same mistakes with “the person who knows how to get the build to work,” or “the wiki page that’s somewhere that’s out of date.”
 Sometimes you have to invest in tools or processes that facilitate consistency in a process.
 Better processes can lead to faster results, higher quality, and happier teams.
 Here are some things to keep in mind.

 Documentation is something we all know we should do, but it’s often overlooked or put off for so long that it becomes very difficult to do accurately.
-Making small adjustment to the docs as needed generally leads to more useful docs.
+Making small adjustments as needed generally leads to more useful documents.

 Consider the Purpose